Tax Information

 529 Tax Implications

-Please note: Per IRS guidelines all 529 plan withdrawals need to be taken in the same year that the qualified tuition related expenses have been incurred.
+Please note: Per IRS guidelines, all 529 plan withdrawals must be taken in the same year that the qualified tuition related expenses have been incurred.
 If not, the withdrawal will be taxed at your normal tax rate, and you could incur a penalty.

 Example: